-Lamar High Schools Dance Company which is split into LDT Modern & LDT Hip Hop.
+Lamar High School's Dance Company is split into LDT Modern & LDT Hip Hop.
 LDT Modern focuses on the roots of Modern dance as well as incorporates other forms and styles of dance.
 This is an audition only class.
 LDT Hip Hop focuses on incorporating new and old styles of Hip Hop to further advance their technique.
+Students must try out in the spring to be considered for LDT for the following school year.